-Did you grow up with this Classic Lipton’s Onion Soup Dip made from Lipton’s Onion Soup and Sour Cream?
+Did you grow up with this Classic Lipton’s Onion Soup Dip made from Lipton’s Onion Soup Mix and Sour Cream?
 I did, and we considered it a real treat at our house.
 Served, of course, with Lay’s Potato Chips, the ridged ones.
 Or maybe it WAS Ruffles, as Kathryn pointed out in her comment.
-I don’t think Lay’s Wavy were out way back when in the ’60’s!
+I don’t think Lay’s Wavy was out way back when in the ’60’s!

 I love that Quick Breads just seem to scream “good home cooking” don’t you?
 They’re great for all kinds of occasions: when company is dropping by, for brunch, or maybe to take to the office or to a family who needs a bit of a boost.
 This would make anyone feel better, at least while they’re eating it!

 Have I ever told you I’m nuts about Rhubarb?
 Ever since I was little – we kids used to take the old blue melamine sugar bowl (this is before we got the Corelle) and sit in the shade of our honeysuckle hedge and pull rhubarb, dip it in the sugar and take a bite.
 And repeat.
 Sweet & tart.
 Just like this Sour Cream Rhubarb Coffee Cake.

 When an opportunity to party rolls around, I like to pull out all the stops, don’t you?
 I’ll be finding opportunities to make this Smoky Jalapeno Bacon Dip.
 It’s positively addictive, all smoky bacon flavor spiked with the hot peppers and just a touch of vinegar for a subtle tang.